Science

 ENVIRONMENTAL SCIENCE B

-Students examine the relationship between humans and the environment including the past, present and future impacts of resource utilization, identifies pollution of the air, soil and water and its sources and discusses regulations and actions that can and have been taken to mitigate harm to the Earth. *Dual Credit option
+Students examine the relationship between humans and the environment including the past, present and future impacts of resource utilization, identifies pollution of the air, soil and water and its sources and discusses regulations and actions that can and have been taken to mitigate harm to the Earth. *Dual Credit course available

 SUGGESTED GRADE LEVEL: 9 PREREQUISITES: None